walkframe/datafactory/README.rst

 **noise**

-possible to specify the gap between the actual time as noise parameters. allow to specify the noise parameters are “datetimes.generator” and “datetimes.range” functions. noise-arguments must be specified in the kwargs format. and not required. the available keys are same with timedelta-args. specifically, it is the following.
+It is possible to specify the gap between the actual time as noise parameters. allow to specify the noise parameters are “datetimes.generator” and “datetimes.range” functions.

+`**noise` is specified in the kwargs format and they are not required.

+The available keys are same with timedelta-args.

 - days
 - hours